How to extract text from docx using GroupDocs.Parser in Java: A Comprehensive Guide

 Key Configuration Options

-- File Path: Ensure that your file path is correct and accessible by your application.
+- File Path: Verify that the path is correct and the file is readable by the JVM.

-- Error Handling: Use try-with-resources to manage resources efficiently and handle exceptions appropriately.
+- Error Handling: Use try‑with‑resources (as shown) to automatically close streams and handle

 Troubleshooting Tips